 - 1. Interaction and cooperation in the modern workplace - a.
 Demonstrate problem-solving skills by actively participating in program and campus activities. - b.
 Locate and utilize local resource sources. - 2.
 Community participation - a.
 Actively participate in a class organized community service project.

-Course Number and Name: CDT 2111 Early Childhood Education Seminar III
+Course Number and Name: CDT 2111 Early Childhood Education Seminar III national exam, collaborate club and on campus activities, and network with

-Description: This course focuses on objectives that would best prepare students for the national exam, collaborate club and on campus activities, and network with state, regional, and national early childhood education activities.
+Description: This course focuses on objectives that would best prepare students for the